-Our advanced nanomaterials are designed to efficiently convert incident high-energy (UV, blue, or green) light into lower-energy (orange, red, or infrared) light, a property which is sought after in a wide variety of fields.
+Our advanced materials are designed to efficiently convert incident high-energy (UV) light into lower-energy (red) light, a process known as luminescent downshifting.

-We are synthesising nanocrystals in-house using our labs at the University of Cambridge and incorporating them into polymer films.
-Through a process called doping, adding small amounts of other elements into the nanocrystal core, we expect to obtain materials with Luminescent Downshifting and Quantum Cutting properties.
+We are synthesising molecules in-house using our labs at the University of Cambridge and incorporating them into polymer films.
+Through a process called doping, adding small amounts of other elements into the molecule, we expect to obtain materials with Luminescent Downshifting and Quantum Cutting properties.

-Lambda commenced a UK-government funded project under the Energy Entrepreneurs Fund in October 2021, in partnership with academic partners from the University of Cambridge and the University of Bath.
-This project will develop Quantum Cutting nanocrystals with a primary focus upon Solar PV.
+Lambda has won UK-government funded projects under the Energy Entrepreneurs Fund in October 2021 and again in 2022, in partnership with academic partners from the University of Cambridge and the University of Bath for the design and scaleup of the active molecules.

 Prof Petra Cameron, Centre for Sustainable and Circular Technologies (CSCT), University of Bath

 Petra is a Senior Lecturer within the University of Bath with 18 years’ experience working in the area of advanced energy materials and photovoltaics.
 She leads a team that includes experimental materials chemists and engineers who investigate and characterise new light harvesting chemicals and scale their synthesis in-flow.
 Petra was a key partner alongside Lambda in three Innovated UK projects.